 Got a question you’re dying to ask one of our illustrious speakers?
 Leave a comment and we’ll ask some of the best on the day.

 Colin leads the Digital Innovation Team at Argos where he’s responsible for leveraging ingenious solutions from hot start-ups.
 He’s explored diverse solutions from on-site personalisation tools to 3D printed jewellery to handwritten mass-scale customer communications.Previously he ran insight-led innovation projects at ?What If!.
 His favourites included swelling sales of Viagra in Russia and posting over €40M in new revenue streams for the Irish postal service.
 Colin is a frequent speaker and commentator on all things innovation.

 Hilary has spent the last 12 years working in the mobile industry.
 One of the highlights of Hilary’s career has been leading the programme of research to develop the EE brand, resulting in one of the most high profile and successful brand launches in recent history.Innovation is at the heart of the EE brand DNA –it was the first network to introduce superfast 4G services in the UK and more recently has pioneered the emerging ‘connected’ category by launching the world’s first 4G ‘live action’ camera, allowing users to live stream their latest adventures as they happen.Hilary has managed a number of innovation projects which have resulted in new proposition launches, such as ‘Clone Phone’ – a key launch proposition for EE – and, more recently, Powerbars.

 Louisa Livingston, Group Insight and Innovation Development Director, Hachette

-We can’t wait to discuss what the future holds for innovation with these fantastic speakers and hope to see as many of you there on the day as possible.
+We can’t wait to discuss what the future holds for innovation with these fantastic speakers at Impact 2016.
+We hope to see as many of you there on the day as possible.